 Travel course to investigate the ecology of coastal waters and how organisms are adapted to diverse habitats.
 A case study approach will illustrate threats to the local animal species and their environment.
 Meetings with experts will provide a variety of viewpoints on these complex conservation topics.

-Prerequisite: BIOL 238 or EVST 100.
+Prerequisite: BIOL 238 or EVST 100 (or BIOL 133).